 Skip to content

-Adding a New Data Source#
+Adding a New Data Source Type#

-Each data source should be submitted for review in isolation, pull requests containing multiple data sources and/or resources are harder to review and the maintainers will normally ask for them to be broken apart.
+Each data source should be submitted for review in isolation.
+Pull requests containing multiple data sources and/or resources are harder to review and the maintainers will normally ask for them to be broken apart.

 Prerequisites#